tomizechsterson/tomizechsterson.github.io/_posts/2019-01-12-Tortoise-SVN-File-Directory-Corrupted-Win7.md

 ---
 layout: post
-title: Tortoise SVN - The file or directory is corrupted and unreadable in Windows 7
+title: "Tortoise SVN - The file or directory is corrupted and unreadable in Windows 7"
 date: 2019-01-12
+tags: [windows, 7, tortoise, svn, file, directory, corrupted, win7]
 ---

 This is an old post I made way back on 2/20/2010 that I'm bringing here to further test and to keep everything in one place.
 If you want the original, it should still be [here](https://tomizechsterson.blogspot.com/2010/02/tortoise-svn-file-or-directory-is.html).